dkmaker/Satisfactory-Sync-OneDrive/README.md

 - Each blueprint consists of two files: `.sbp` (data) and `.sbpcfg` (config)
 - Save game folders are created automatically as needed
 - Empty folders are cleaned up automatically
-- The scheduled task uses S4U logon type (no manual "Run now" but prevents window popups)
+- The scheduled task uses Interactive logon with VBScript wrapper for completely silent execution

 ## 🤝 Contributing